kevinolega/minimalchanges/_posts/2012-02-24-alternate-history.md

 I think about how I could have done differently at any point in my work and reach more success in employment.

-I think about a hundred things to change with my previous relationship with Ish and that things may have turned differently.
+I think about a hundred things to change with my previous relationship and that things may have turned differently.

 I think about how I could be braver or smarter when I made my decisions in the past and perhaps enjoyed the results of my wise decisions earlier.

-I would love to get Ish back, be more successful at my work, or projects or have avoided failure.
+I would love to get back, be more successful at my work, or projects or have avoided failure.

 I wish that was all true and things have turned out differently.